 - Damour Thibault (IHES, Paris)

-- De Felice Fernando (University of Padova, Italy)

 - Esposito Giampiero (INFN, Napoli, Italy)

+- Geralico Andrea (Istituto per le Applicazioni del Calcolo "M. Picone," CNR, Italy)

 - Ortolan Antonello (INFN, Padova, Italy)

-- Succi Sauro (IAC-CNR, Rome, Italy)

 3. Brief description

 3.1.
 Spacetime splitting techniques in General Relativity

 Spacetime splitting techniques play a central role and have fundamental interest in general relativity in view of extracting from the unified notion of spacetime the separate classical notions of space and time, at the foundation of all of our experience and intuition.
 Studying all the existing different approaches scattered in the literature has allowed the creation a unique framework encompassing all of them [1] and a more clear geometrical interpretation of the underlying "measurement process" for tensors and tensorial equations.
 "Gravitoelectromagnetism" is a convenient name for this framework because it helps explain the close relation between gravity and electromagnetism represented by the Coriolis and centrifugal forces on one side and the Lorentz force on the other side.